Your son

 Because what we are,

-where you’re from,
+where we’re from,

 is without all those things.